josh-perry/love-cookbook/content/guides/intermediate/shaders.md

 Uniform values are a way for LÖVE send data from Lua to GLSL **Not the other way around!**
 Let's edit our shader to change the color of our image over time, using a uniform value.
+In this recipe we'll be using `camelCase` for local variables and `PascalCase` for global variables and uniform values.

 > [!NOTE]
 > Uniform values can get optimised out of shader code,